 Did you recently purchase a pair of hand-painted sneakers?
-They have recently become quite popular and trendy, especially Vans, Nike AF1s, and Converse.
-You’ll see them everywhere, and now there are even hundreds of videos and posts available online teaching you how to customize your shoes yourself.
+Customized kicks have become quite popular and trendy, especially with Vans, Nike AF1s, and Converse.
+Now there are even hundreds of videos and posts available online teaching you how to customize your shoes yourself.
 So, maybe you hopped on the bandwagon and got yourself a stylish new pair of customized kicks.
-Likewise, maybe you decided to get crafty and painted your favorite kicks yourself.
-Either way, now that you have them, you’re going to need to learn how to maintain them so let’s talk about the best way to clean your custom painted shoes!
+Likewise, maybe you decided to get crafty and painted your favorite pair yourself.
+Either way, now that you have them, you’re going to need to learn how to maintain them.
+That being said, let’s talk about the best way to clean your custom painted shoes!

 No matter what materials were used on your shoes, the paintwork will inevitably start to fade or chip after some time.
-It’s also possible that in the areas of your shoes where there is more flexing while walking and creases form, the paint will start to chip faster.
+It’s also possible for the paint to chip faster in areas where there are more creases and flexing.
 So what can you do to avoid that?
-Well, we’ve made a list of a few things that you can do to keep your shoes in peak condition and make them last much longer.
+Well, we’ve made a list of a few things that you can do to properly clean painted sneakers and keep them in peak condition much longer.

 Do you already own a pair of custom sneakers and hand-painted shoes?

 Before we dive in, I wanted to share with you a few recent articles we’ve written that may interest you.

 If you are new to the space, read this on where to buy custom Vans slip-ons.

 But if you already purchased your pair and looking to customize them, here are a few pieces we wrote:

 - How to customize Nike Air Force Ones (AF1s)

 - How to customize Vans kicks